 - Enjoy!
 Garnish with toppings and enjoy!

-It’s important for your tortillas to be warmed through and pliable when rolling.
+Your tortillas need to be warmed through and pliable when rolling.
 Here are a few ways to do this:

 - in the microwave – take a dishcloth or a few paper towels and dampen them with water.
-Wrap around the tortillas to fully cover.
-Place in the microwave for 30 seconds, flip, and then another 30 seconds until warm.
+Wrap around the tortillas to fully cover them.
+Place in the microwave for 30 seconds, flip, and then another 15-20 seconds until warm.
 Make sure you keep the stack covered with the damp cloth as you roll each one out.
 This is my preferred way of heating them up.

 - frying in a pan – lightly fry each tortilla in a pan with some oil until warmed through.
 I have not tried this as it will take more time than putting them all in the microwave at once.